How I added the look of reclaimed barnwood wall paneling in my living room without spending hundred’s of dollars.

 Over the weekend, Ed helped me make a big change in the living room.
 I have been letting the room evolve over the 4 years we have lived in the house, but have never been truly happy with the decor as a whole.

-Recently though, after lots of time sitting in the room over the last few months, I figured out what would make the room come to life and more importantly coordinate with the wooded yard and lake beyond the sliding glass doors.
+Recently though, after lots of time sitting in the room over the last few months, I figured out what would make the room come to life and more importantly coordinate with my White & Woodsy decorating scheme I am going for so the room flows with lake beyond the sliding glass doors.

 I found it needed an added touch of warmth and texture to add interest that would work as a center point for the room making the open concept of the living room and kitchen feel balanced with each other.

 I found what it needed in the way of fake barnwood grey paneling.

 Ed helped me to install it on the two walls in the corner of the living room.